Last updated on July 11th, 2022 at 03:20 am

 Have you decided that you would like to make Wyoming your home?
 Here is what you need to do to get your dental hygiene license to practice in Wyoming:

-- Submit the application along with the fee of $150.
-This must be paid via money order or cashier’s check.
+- Submit the application along with the fee of $150, payable via money order or cashier’s check.

 - You need to prove your identity and residency in the United States.

-- Pass a CPR certification course from the American Heart Association or the American Red Cross, or any other course which has been approved by the Board.
+- You need to pass a CPR certification course from the American Heart Association or the American Red Cross, or any other course which has been approved by the Board.
 Provide the Board with a copy of your current certification cards.

 - Take and pass an accredited dental hygiene program and have the university send your official transcripts straight to the Board.